-The Max Pass is $699, or $349 as an add on if you are pass holder at one of their participating resorts, is good at 7 major New England ski resorts Killington, Pico, and Stratton in Vermont, Loon Mountain in New Hampshire, Sugarloaf and Sunday River in Maine, Wachusett in Massachusetts, Snowshoe West Virginia, then 13 out west at Big Sky, Montana, Brighton and Solitude in Utah, Copper, Steamboat, and Winter Park in Colorado, plus in the Pac North West – Boreal Mountain, California, Crystal Mountain and Summit at Snoqualmie in Washington, Mt.
-Bachelor Oregon, Lee Canyon in Nevada, Alyeska Alaska, Cypress Mountain in British Columbia, plus the Midwest – Boyne Highlands and Boyne Mountain in Michigan, plus Mont Sainte Anne, Stoneham, Mont Tremblant Quebec and Blue Mountain Ontario, Kicking Horse, Kimberly, Fernie, and Lake Louise Sunshine in BC.
+The Max Pass is $629, or $349 as an add on if you are pass holder at one of their participating resorts, is good at 7 major New England ski resorts Killington, Pico, and Stratton in Vermont, Loon Mountain in New Hampshire, Sugarloaf and Sunday River in Maine, Wachusett in Massachusetts, Snowshoe West Virginia, then 14 out west - Big Sky, Montana, Brighton and Solitude in Utah, Crested butte, Copper, Steamboat, and Winter Park in Colorado, plus in the Pac North West – Boreal and Mountain High in California, Crystal and Snoqualmie in Washington, Mt.
+Bachelor Oregon, Lee Canyon in Nevada, Alyeska Alaska, Cypress, Nakiska, Kicking Horse, Kimberly, Fernie in Western Canada, plus Mont Sainte Anne, Stoneham, Mont Tremblant Quebec and Blue Mountain Ontario, and the midwest Boyne resorts .

 You could easily Max out with a ski trip to Colorado by skiing Copper, Winter Park and Steamboat in one swoop - up to 5 days at each since they’re within two hours.
 Also you could fly to Salt Lake City Utah and ski neighboring Solitude and Brighton for 5 days each.
 The MAX pass is ideal for East coasters looking to make a trip or two out west to Oregon, Washington, Colorado or Utah.
 You can also ski over the border at Tremblant, and think about a beautiful big mountain skiing trip to at Big Sky.
 Lift tickets at many of these ski resorts are well over $100 so it pays for itself in your first six days of skiing, and you have the bonus of great skiing on the East Coast, Sunday River and Sugarloaf, Loon, Stratton and Killington, with the obvious incentive to take a trip out west.